What is diabetes?

 - Regular monitoring of your cat’s blood glucose levels will be necessary until they become regulated.

 Less common in cats than dogs, cataracts are a clouding of the lens within the eye, which results in impaired vision.
-There are many possible factors which can lead to cataracts, including diabetes.
+Many possible factors can lead to cataracts, including diabetes.
 Either part of or the entire lens can be affected, and they may develop in one or both eyes.

 - Blue/grey cloudy spots in the eyes